2025 NFL Season Predictions: Awards, Playoffs & Super Bowl LX!

 And the way that him and Drake May kind of had that mind meld in the red zone where they were working off one another in the past game, I just think he might score a lot and he might be valuable in third down right away.

 So this is just a guy that, I don't know, I think picked it more just because I like watching him so much.
+And I'm hoping that that's just one that I can root for.

-Using the preseason again of why I shied away from it because I did think about it.
+Here's an example using the preseason again of why I shied away from it because I did think about it.

 He's gotten so much positive buzz this summer that sometimes I feel like that could cloud vision of what actually is going to happen when the games matter.

-positive notes out of how electric he looked, starting with the running back, the kickoff to start preseason for the Patriots,
+So I think as much as it's good to take positive notes out of how electric he looked, starting with the running back, the kickoff to start preseason for the Patriots,

 maybe some recency bias preseason-wise is what scared me off a little bit.

 Totally fair.
+He's buzzy right now.

-Just like the Broncos kind of spooked us a little bit on Team of HTC because all of a sudden everybody loved the broncos like that's kind of where i am with with this player even though i do agree like there's a lot of reason to be excited about him well i i fell for it entirely because um you know we submitted these picks you love the preseason well it's it's it's i'm on the trivia on henderson train as well i think if you're it just fits with this team right now your head coach is mike rabel They've got a young quarterback.
+Just like the Broncos kind of spooked us a little little bit on team of htc because all of a sudden everybody loved the broncos like that's kind of where i am with with this player even though i do agree like there's a lot of reason to be excited about him well i i i fell for it entirely because um you know we submitted these picks to you love the preseason well it's it's it's i'm on the trivia on henderson train as well i think if you're it just fits with this team right now your head coach is mike rabel they've got a young quarterback this guy can do it all it's going to be about numbers it's going to be about highlights Josh McDaniel needs a pony he can ride to win games.

 And

 I think he's going to be one of the bigger stories on offense this entire season.
+And he's going to win people fantasy games.

-Like this stuff all matters.
+Like that, this stuff all matters.
+What adds up?

-these are human beings who are voters.
+Well, that matters too, because look at like the vote.
+These are human beings who are voters.

 So they're faulty.
+They're vulnerable.

-Please don't tell me the AP voters are.
+Please don't tell me the AP voters are

-They probably are, but just don't let me into this world where that's the thing.
+basing their votes on their fantasy teams.
+They probably are, but just don't don't let me into this world where that's a good idea.

-Matt Ryan for like four years because
+I just disliked Matt Ryan for like four years because

-he burned.
+he burned

-Yeah, but I'm not an AP voter.
+an AP voter.
+Well,

+thankfully.
 I'm the old Zeus.

 That's what I mean.